Raychen0617/POSE_RECOGNITION_BADMINTION/README.md

 **You can even run this on your macbook with a descent FPS!**

 Implemented features are listed here : [features](./etcs/feature.md)

-## My Updates
-- 2020 - 10  Add newrunvideo.py
-- 2020 - 10  Output keypoints as csv files in estimator.py
-- 2020 - 11  Apply player tracking in estimator.py
-- 2020 - 11  Update player tracking in estimator.py
-- 2020 - 11  Construct and training models to import by sklearn
-- 2020 - 12 - 20   Done background submission , bitwise and in file Background_subtraction

 ## Install